Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Stafford Heights has 34 active public transport stops, all of which are bus stops.
 These stops are served by 11 different routes that together facilitate 1,391 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living just 212 meters from the nearest stop.
-Most residents commute outwards due to Stafford Heights being primarily residential.
-Car remains the dominant mode of transport, used by 85% of residents, while only 6% use buses.
+The area's transport accessibility is considered good, with residents typically living within 212 meters of the nearest stop.
+Most residents commute outside Stafford Heights.
+Car remains the primary mode of transportation, used by 85% of residents, while only 6% use public buses.
 On average, there are 1.5 vehicles per dwelling in the area.

-According to the 2021 Census, 22.8% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 198 trips per day, equating to approximately 40 weekly trips per stop.
+According to the 2021 Census, 22.8% of residents work from home, which may be partly due to COVID-19 conditions.
+The service frequency averages 198 trips per day across all routes, equating to approximately 40 weekly trips per individual stop.

 Frequently Asked Questions - Transport